deepanshs/mrsimulator/docs/user_guide/method/writing_custom_methods.rst

 Selecting the Central Transition
 --------------------------------

-Now, let’s say we wanted to supress the satellites.
+Now, let’s say we wanted to suppress the satellites.
 To do this, we need to simulate a central-transition-selective 1D experiment.
 We now add a restriction to :math:`D`, defined as :math:`D = m_f^2 -m_i^2`, in our transition query.
 For the central-transition selective method, we specify :math:`D=0`.